 All seemed to work out well, so I wrapped it tightly and let it rest overnight.

 Once I had a couple of cups of coffee in me, I set out to finish this cake.
-First thing I did was take the cake out and trim the cake cardboard with a craft knife to be the same shape as the cake.
+First thing I did was take the cake out and trim the cake cardboard with a x-acto knife to be the same shape as the cake.
 This allows you to trim the ends of the fondant easily once you’ve placed it on the cake.

 I separated the fondant so I could color the bulk of it red.
 I pulled out my red gel food coloring and started working it into the fondant, and then I RAN OUT.

 Rolling the fondant out was easy, just make sure you use a good amount of cornstarch on the work surface or it will stick.
-Roll it 1/4″ thick as suggested by every tutorial I ran across. it lifted easily and went right on top of the cake without an issue.
+Roll it 1/4″ thick as suggested by every tutorial I ran across.
+It lifted easily and went right on top of the cake without an issue.

 After trimming the fondant (I used the top of my turntable spice rack to place the cake on) to fit snugly around the cake, I then piped on the spider webs.